thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 The bot is the main component of the Courageous Comets application.
 It is responsible for processing messages and performing analysis on them.

 The bot is built using the [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
+We chose this library since it's the most mature library for building Discord bots in Python and did not expect to need any special features provided by other libraries.

-It is designed to be modular and extensible, with the core features implemented on separate layers.
+The application is designed to be modular and extensible, with the core features implemented on separate layers.

 #### Controllers

 Controllers are responsible for handling user input and invoking the appropriate application logic.
-Each controller is a separate cog in the bot, allowing for easy extension and maintenance.
+All controllers are implemented as Discord cogs, which are modular components that can be enabled or disabled based on the application configuration.

+##### Messages

+The messages cog is highlighted in the diagram as it is the primary controller for processing messages.
+It listens for messages sent by users, and passes them on for internal processing.

+##### Interactions

+Other cogs included with the bot are responsible for handling interactions with users, such as slash commands, context menus, and buttons.
+Typically, the response to an interaction will be a UI element like an embed.
+Embeds may include charts, tables, or other visualizations.

+##### Design Decisions

+Responses from the bot should typically be sent as ephemeral messages, meaning they are only visible to the user who triggered the interaction.
+The exception to this is when an interaction is supposed to be visible to all users.

+When an interaction is triggered, the bot should respond as soon as possible to acknowledge the interaction.
+In case of loading times, the bot should provide a loading indicator to the user.
+In case of errors, useful feedback should be provided to the user in the form of an error message.

+We decided to have a dedicated cog per interaction.
+For example, there is a separate cog for searching for keywords using a slash command and a separate cog for searching for keywords using a context menu item.
+This split makes sure that each cog does not grow too large and remains maintainable.

 #### Application Logic